 Click Publish …

-Your post will be published right away …
+Your post will now publish immediately …

 Troubleshooting Scheduled Posts

-If your scheduled post did not publish when the scheduled time arrived, check the following:
+If your scheduled post failed to publish when the scheduled time arrived, check the following:

 - Is your timezone set correctly in your Settings > General section?

-- Check your Post Status.
-Did you save the post as a “Draft” instead of scheduling it?
+- Check the Post Status.
+Have you saved the post as a “Draft” instead of scheduling it?

-Automating Post Scheduling With WordPress Plugins
+Automating Post Scheduling With Plugins

 You can automate various aspects of publishing and scheduling content in WordPress with plugins.